Raymond Ch’ien Kuo-fung

 Founder and Chairman, Early Light International

 From his early days as a toy salesman to owner of the world’s largest toy-making enterprise, Francis Choi had the drive to succeed.
-His company, Early Light, founded in 1972, has diversified from child’s play: just this year, he bought out Sydney’s Northpoint Tower for HK$1.6 billion.
+His company, Early Light, founded in 1972, has diversified from child’s play: just last year, he bought out Sydney’s Northpoint Tower for HK$1.6 billion.
 He is also Vice-Chairman of the Board of Regal Hotels International.

 Karson Choi Ka-tsan